nathancorpuz/nathancorpuz.github.io/projects/project-1.md

 I found the process in making the game a fun experience as I had all the freedom to make anything I desired.
 Making the game ultimately led to me wanting to major in Computer Science.
 It helped me learn the basic programming concepts such as data types, objects, variables, arrays, loops, etc.

-Source code for this project will be made available soon.
+Source code for this project will be made available at a later date.